Carpet Buying Q&A

-need accurate and complete answers to carpet questions!
+Homeowners need accurate and complete answers to important carpet buying questions!

 what I've experienced myself, I find that many BIG BOX salespeople are relatively new to the carpet